danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ### 11. Zero-Build, Zero-Dependency

 The entire app runs as a static site.
-There’s no bundler, no framework, no auth, and no build process.
-It’s just plain HTML, JavaScript modules, and CSS.
+There's no bundler, no framework, no auth, and no build process.
+It's just plain HTML, JavaScript modules, and CSS.
 It's deployed via GitHub Pages using the `gh-pages` npm package.

 TODO: Phrasing
 This keeps maintenance simple.
 On past JS projects with a bundler/build system - returning to maintain them after a few months often results in some build error because some js dependency is no longer maintained or doesn't work with newer node version or something like that.

 ## Using It in Real Life

 I now use it almost every day after my workout and stretching.
-It’s simple, peaceful, and effective.
+It's simple, peaceful, and effective.

 Lying down, I prefer longer cycles: **7 seconds in, 9 seconds out**.
 But the app supports whatever timing feels best.
-It’s flexible.
+It's flexible.

 ## Final Thoughts

 This little project reminded me how satisfying it is to build tools *just* for yourself.
 Especially ones that make your day measurably better.

-If you’ve ever wanted to meditate but got turned off by mysticism, ads, paywalls, or distractions - give [Just Breathe](https://danielabar.github.io/just-breathe/) a try, and let me know if you found it helpful.
+If you've ever wanted to meditate but got turned off by mysticism, ads, paywalls, or distractions - give [Just Breathe](https://danielabar.github.io/just-breathe/) a try, and let me know if you found it helpful.

 ## TODO
 * conclusion para
 * edit
-* Insert joke about podcasts being book tours in disguise.
-* Somewhere work in I always thought you had to buy in to a religion or something, since meditation is often associated with buddhism
 * Maybe a few more details about the optimal breathing cadence and importance of nasal breathing from book
 * Update all js and css code snippets with latest version from GitHub.
   * include module file path/name as comment in each snippet